 The best gift we have ever given you boys is each other.

-I am going to miss having you home.
+I am going to miss having you at home during the day.
 There is no denying that.
-As a stay at home mom, I’m used to being with you and your brother all day, and I’d be lying if part of what has me so sad is that I feel like there is going to be a huge void in our day.
+As a stay-at-home mom, I’m used to being with you and your brother all day, and I’d be lying if part of what has me so sad is that I feel like there is going to be a huge void in our day.

-So, my sweet 5 year old boy, I am wishing you the greatest first day of Kindergarten.
+So, my sweet 5-year-old boy, I am wishing you the most incredible first day of Kindergarten.

 As I prayed over you tonight I asked God to give us both strength tomorrow.